Lattices of flats for symplectic matroids: Independent sets of a lattice

-In figure [3.4] we can see an example of the induced geometric lattice of the dual lattice of the partition lattice on the set of $4$ elements.
-The element $X$ added to the lattice reduces the rank of the size two subsets of $\left\{ 124/3,13/24,123/4\right\} $ which are the only independent sets with different size and rank.
+In Figure \ref{Figure2} we can see an example of the induced geometric lattice.
+The partition lattice on the set of $4$ elements is a geometric lattice.
+Although its dual lattice $(a)$, is not geometric, it is finite, atomic, and graded.
+Moreover, its family of independent sets constitutes a matroid and therefore can be extended to its induced geometric lattice $(b)$.
+The element $X$ added to the lattice reduces the rank of the size two subsets of $\left\{ 14/23,13/24,12/34\right\}$, which are the only non geometric independent sets.